dalibo/db2topg/README.md

 to import these files into PostgreSQL, thanks to the ``deltocopy.pl`` script.
 You'll need Perl's Text::CSV_XS module (packaged in most Perl environments).

+Pull requests and issues are very welcome to help me improve this tool.

 Steps
 ========================